Prosecutor: Capitol rioter aimed ‘to take hostages’

 Brock's attorney, Brook Antonio II, noted that Brock has only been charged with misdemeanors.
 Antonio said there was no direct evidence of Brock breaking doors or windows to get into the Capitol, or doing anything violent once he was inside.

-More than 100 people have been arrested on charges in the Capitol riot, ranging from curfew violations to serious federal felonies related to theft and weapons possession.
+More than 100 people have been arrested in the Capitol riot, with charges ranging from curfew violations to serious federal felonies related to theft and weapons possession.

 The FBI has been investigating whether some of the rioters had planned to kidnap members of Congress and hold them hostage.